 Marketing MSc grad joins the Knowledge Transfer Partnership programme

 Richard is one of our Marketing (Digital Marketing) MSc graduates.
-He’s recently started working as a project manager at construction company the IPC Group via the university’s Knowledge Transfer Partnership (KTP).
+He’s recently started working as a project manager at a construction company via the university’s Knowledge Transfer Partnership (KTP).

 We caught up with Richard about his graduate role, how he’s finding it and how his course helped him prepare for the working world.

 “My current role is strategic marketing and business innovation project manager through the Knowledge Transfer Partnership.

 “The KTP provides small businesses with specialist knowledge.
 In this case, [the company] were looking for strategic marketing and business innovation.
 What the KTP does is connect that company with university expertise.”

 The University of Brighton’s KTP is a government run programme that helps businesses succeed by connecting them to academic resources and a recently qualified graduate.